 Correct handling of cited references Incorrect way of handling cited references "This paper builds on the previous research of [2] by highlighting some of the recent advances" "In this paper, we build on our previous research [2] and highlight some of the recent advances" [2] J. A. Doe and J. B. Doe, "Previous research: a review," in 2014 Int.
 Conf. on Writing Conf.
 Papers , Luckenbach, TX, USA, Jun.
 2014, pp. 1721-1734.
 [2] (Redacted - double blind), "Previous research: a review," in 2014 Int.
 Conf. on Writing Conf.
-Papers , Luckenbach, TX, USA, Jun.
+Papers, Luckenbach, TX, USA, Jun.
 2014, pp. 1721-1734.
-Use anonymous, third-person language when referring to your own work.
+Do not use first-person language such as "we" and "our" when referring to your own work.
 Do not redact any references, including your own.

 For additional examples of how to avoid double-blind violations, refer to the "Recent Advances in Eliminating Double-Blind Violations in Conference Papers," authored by Ryan Gough of the IMS2017 Steering Committee.